Post Updated on

 - Willow: These plants provide enough pollen and nectar for bees and give them shelter.
 Willow plants have become a necessary plant to attract the bees.

-- Cornflower: Growing in near May-November this hardy annual flowering plant are preferred a lot in bee lovers garden.
-With a lot of nectar, they are full of color which is perfect for every bee to get attracted.
+- Cornflower: Growing in near May-November this hardy annual flowering plant are popular in bee lovers garden.
+With a lot of nectar, they are full of color which is perfect to attract bees.
 They are very easy to grow, and bees can easily spot them from a distance.

 - Blue Bells: They are often grown to give the garden a complete woodland feel.
 Bees will thank you if you have blue bells in your garden as these plants are wildlife friendly plants.